-We can state a variant of the approximate agreement problem which uses a fixed number, k, of rounds, and in which ε is not predetermined.
+We can state a variant of the approximate agreement problem which uses a fixed number, r, of rounds, and in which ε is not predetermined.
 Each process starts with a real value, as before.
-After k rounds, the processes must output their final values.
+After r rounds, the processes must output their final values.
 The validity condition is the same as before.
 The object of the algorithm is to insure the best possible agreement, expressed as a ratio of the new diameter of the nonfaulty processes' values to the original diameter.
-For given n, t and k, we would like to know the best ratio.
+For given n, t and r, we would like to know the best ratio.

 As before, if the algorithm is constrained to operate round-by-round, applying cautious functions at each round, we obtain lower bounds which are exactly the same as are achieved by our averaging functions.
 However, if the algorithm is unconstrained, the best bounds we have are not at all tight.
 Consider the synchronous case, for example.
-The best upper bound we have still arises from repeated application of our averaging function f_s , and is approximately $(t/n)^k$.
-We can obtain a lower bound by extending our chain argument of this paper to a k-dimensional hypercube (along the lines in [FL 82].
-This extension gives a lower bound of approximately $(t/n)^k$.
+The best upper bound we have still arises from repeated application of our averaging function $f{l,l}$, and is approximately $(t/n)^k$.
+We can obtain a lower bound by extending our chain argument of this paper to a k-dimensional hypercube (along the lines in [FL 82]).
+This extension gives a lower bound of approximately $(t/nk)^k$.
 This is still a considerable gap, which we would like to see closed.
+Recent work of Fekete [F] has made some progress toward this goal.